-A small group of opponents in Portsmouth who bought homes along the existing Pan Am Railways tracks continue their "Not In My Backyard" (NIMBY) opposition, even though the independent Safety Study they demanded has now been completed.
+Despite this, a small group of opponents in Portsmouth who bought homes along the existing Pan Am Railways tracks continue their 'Not In My Backyard' (NIMBY) opposition, even though the independent Safety Study they demanded found those tracks to be safe.
 In 1996, the SEC granted a similar exemption to Sea-3 for more extensive improvements to the Newington terminal.
 Since then, the criteria for granting an exemption in RSA 162-H have essentially remained the same while the local, state, and federal rules and regulations governing Sea-3 have dramatically increased protection of the environment and public safety.